alan-turing-institute/hub23-deploy/CONTRIBUTING.md

 This repository (<https://github.com/alan-turing-institute/hub23-deploy>) houses the [Helm chart](https://helm.sh/docs/topics/charts/), a YAML formatted set of instructions to Kubernetes on how to deploy and configure the resources and services to run BinderHub.

 This chart is located in the [`hub23-chart`](./hub23-chart) folder.

+### :globe_with_meridians: Website

+The front page of the Hub23 site is described by HTML stored in the [`templates`](./templates) directory.
+Any additional images (such as logos) are kept in the [`static`](./static) directory.

+These templates extend the [BinderHub web framework](https://github.com/jupyterhub/binderhub/tree/master/binderhub/templates) that ships with the BinderHub Helm chart.

 ## :gift: How can I contribute?